grab/engineering-blog/_posts/2023-01-03-graph-service-platform.md

 A key concept of graphs is the edge or relationship between entities.
 The graph relates the data items in the store to a collection of nodes and edges, the edges representing the relationships between the nodes.
 These relationships allow data in the store to be linked directly and retrieved with one operation.

 With graph databases, relationships between data can be queried fast as they are perpetually stored in the database.
 Additionally, relationships can be intuitively visualised using graph databases, making them useful for heavily interconnected data.
-In order to have real-time graph search capabilities, we need to leverage the graph service platform and graph databases.
+To have real-time graph search capabilities, we must leverage the graph service platform and graph databases.

 ## Architecture details